holochain/docs-pages/src/pages/get-started/index.md

 Holochain is supported in WSL2 via the Ubuntu distribution.

-You'll also need to install a few packages if you want to run two dev tools, `hc spin` and `hc launc`, which start your app's back end and open its GUI in Electron or Tauri webviews:
+You'll also need to install a few packages if you want to run two dev tools, `hc spin` and `hc launch`, which start your app's back end and open its GUI in Electron or Tauri webviews:

 ```shell
 sudo apt install -y libnss3 libatk1.0-0 libatk-bridge2.0-0 libcups2 libgtk-3-dev libasound2 adwaita-icon-theme